 I’m going on my 19th month of breastfeeding (split across three babies), and I cloth diapered one and a half kids.
 I’ve done my own version of (safe, I promise) co-sleeping.
 However, I’ve used formula and disposable diapers, too, and the children have survived that so far.
 I was all quietly self-righteous about never letting a baby cry until I just couldn’t take it anymore, and then I did cry it out when both of my big kids were around 9 months.
 I felt maybe a little guilty about it until I rediscovered how amazing it feels to actually sleep.
 I’ve relied heavily on both baby carriers and strollers, depending on the kid and my lifestyle at the time.
 We vaccinate and we stick to the schedule.
 I’m sort of an old-school mom in some ways, but I don’t rub whiskey on their gums when they’re teething or anything.

 A lot of that feels like old news now that my two oldest are 6 and nearly 3.
 So a lot of what I like to write about is big kid stuff.
 Product recommendations, behavior management hacks, and celebrating the holidays together.
+Most importantly, I love writing about trying to raise decent, smart, faithful little people that are ready for this big, scary world.

 Meet the Mama Who Sucks at Homemaking